-As of December 31, 2023, approximately 9,988,156 shares of our common stock were reserved for issuance upon exercise or conversion of outstanding warrants.
-Additionally, 9,390,505 shares of our common stock were reserved for issuance upon exercise of outstanding stock options and vested restricted stock units.
-The exercise or conversion of these securities will result in a significant increase in the number of outstanding shares and substantially dilute the ownership interests of our existing stockholders.
+As of December 31, 2024, approximately 8,678,664 shares of our common stock were reserved for issuance upon exercise of outstanding common stock purchase warrants.
+As of December 31, 2024, we also have 17,362,147 shares of our common stock reserved for issuance upon exercise of pre-funded warrants, which are already included in our calculation of our weighted average common shares outstanding.
+Additionally, 11,956,594 shares of our common stock were reserved for issuance upon exercise of outstanding stock options and vested restricted stock units.
+The exercise of these securities will result in a significant increase in the number of outstanding shares and substantially dilute the ownership interests of our existing stockholders.
 The shares underlying the equity awards from our equity plans are registered on a Form S-8 registration statement.
 As a result, upon vesting these shares can be freely exercised and sold in the public market upon issuance, subject to volume limitations applicable to affiliates.
 The exercise of options and the subsequent sale of the underlying common stock could cause a decline in our stock price.
-As of December 31, 2023, we also have 19,534,997 shares of our common stock reserved for issuance upon exercise of pre-funded warrants, which are already included in our calculation of our weighted average common shares outstanding.